Felipe Smith: Early life and education

-Post College Struggles & Career
+Post-college struggles & career

 Smith began his career in comics in 2005 and was living in Los Angeles when he wrote and drew his first three-volume graphic novel series, the semi-autobiographical MBQ.
 As the buzz about his series reached Japan, he was contacted by a prominent book agent who was interested in representing him in that country.
 Together they organized a meeting at San Diego Comic-Con in 2007 with an editor in chief from Kodansha, the largest Japanese publishing company at the time.

 Smith’s Peepo Choo vol.1 (2010) cover art; English edition published by Vertical Inc.

 As a result, in 2008 Smith moved to Tokyo, Japan to publish his second three-volume graphic novel series, Peepo Choo, one of the first manga titles created by a non-Japanese native and initially serialized by Kodansha for a Japanese audience before it was later released in English by Vertical Inc. Smith worked four years in the Japanese market; when he returned to L.A. in 2012, he joined Nickelodeon's Teenage Mutant Ninja Turtles animated TV series, first as a storyboard artist and then as a full-time character designer.

 Ghost Rider (Robbie Reyes) as seen on Smith’s variant cover of All-New Ghost Rider #2.

 In 2014 Marvel Comics announced Smith as the writer of monthly All-New Ghost Rider and creator of its protagonist, Robbie Reyes.
 From the start, Smith was given complete freedom to create the character's personality and background and the setting in which events in the series take place; he also sketched the preliminary visual designs.
 Smith's co-creation for Marvel crossed over from publishing to television in 2016, when Robbie Reyes made his first appearance in Agents of S.H.I.E.L.D..